firemodels/bot/Cfastbot/README.md

-# Firebot: A Continuous Integration Tool for CFAST
+# CFASTbot: A Continuous Integration Tool for CFAST

 CFASTbot is a verification test script that can be run at a regular intervals as part of a continuous integration program.
 At NIST, the script is run by a pseudo-user named `cfast` on a linux cluster each day.
 The pseudo-user `cfast` updates the various repositories in the GitHub project named `firemodels`, compiles CFAST and Smokeview, runs the validation and verification cases, checks the results for accuracy, and compiles all of the manuals.
 The entire process takes about an hour to complete.